modir/using-laminas-framework-book/version2/docs/doctrine_migrations.md

 }
 ~~~

-T> You can find the migrations we have just created inside of the *Blog* sample bundled with this book.
+> You can find the migrations we have just created inside of the *Blog* sample bundled with this book.

 ## Executing Migrations